-The Board of Directors (BoD) are responsible for the overall management of ERV Nordic's business and to determine the policies (goal setting, policies, risk assessment and activities of major importance) in accordance with the articles of association and with all valid and relevant legislation.
+The Board of Directors (BoD) are responsible for the overall management of ERV Nordic's business and determining the policies (goal setting, policies, risk assessment and activities of major importance) accordance with the articles of association and with all valid and relevant legislation.
 The BoD are responsible for revising ensure decisions and guidelines to conformity with the overall strategy.

-In the reporting period, the BoD consisted of six members until 26th April 2023 and five member from 26th April 2023.
+In the reporting period, the BoD consisted of five members.